sduffy826/SparkiUsingClasses/infraredClassTest/readme.md

         but wait till after the sparki has started moving forward before you do (you don't have to attempt to read the csv file before it has been opened for writing by the serialProcessor code)</li>
+    <li>If you want audio feedback (and set variable in sharedVars.py), then launch the speech
+        program ('python3 speakTextFileContents.py') in it's own terminal session</li>
   </ul>
 </p>